 External beam radiation usually requires a series of treatments over a period of several weeks, depending on your cancer.

 All Cancer Care Northwest treatment centers, with the exception of the South Spokane Clinic, have a linear accelerator.
 This makes radiation therapy easily accessible and convenient for patients throughout the area.
-The Cancer Care Northwest clinic within Sacred Heart Medical Center is home to the new Elekta technology.
+Cancer Care Northwest utilizes the Elekta radiation technology.
 This includes a state-of-the-art, image-guided radiation therapy system that has been loaded with a set of comprehensive treatment solutions.
 This patented technology provides superior conformance to tumor size, shape and volume, enabling us to administer higher dose rates that can enhance treatment effectiveness while protecting critical structures.
 The result is more precise and advanced treatments, shorter treatment times (typically reduces the time required for radiation therapy sessions to five minutes or less), and minimized impact on patients' quality of life.
 This is the region's most innovative radiation system.
 To learn more about the Elekta technology provided by Cancer Care Northwest, click here.

 Before treatment begins, your radiation oncologist will take CT images (CAT Scan) pictures of your body in a process called “simulation.”
 These three-dimensional images help your doctor pinpoint your cancer and determine how to position your body so that the beams can be accurately aimed at your cancer.